7 tips to make your home safer—and cheaper—this winter

 Power outages are inconvenient and potentially dangerous any time of year, but winter can bring bigger risks, especially if severe weather keeps you indoors.
 Most modern homeowners have electric, energy-efficient appliances, but the downside is that these appliances are mostly unusable during outages.
 We all saw the devastating effects of the Texas freeze in 2021.
 Preparing backup means of lighting, warmth, and communication can save money—and, more importantly, lives.

-If power outages are common where you live, investing in a solar panel plus storage system can be a game-changer.
-The setup allows you to generate your own electricity to power your home during the day and use the stored solar energy from your battery to keep the lights at night, ensuring you’ll stay comfortable and connected even during extended outages.
+If power outages are common where you live, investing in a solar battery can be a game-changer.
+The setup allows you to generate your own electricity to power your home during the day and use the stored solar energy from your battery to keep the lights on at night, ensuring you’ll stay comfortable and connected even during extended outages.

 - 100% free to use, 100% online